msiplab/EmbVision/README.md

-# EmbVision
+# EmbVision Tutorial for MATLAB(R)/Simulink(R) & Raspbery Pi(TM)
 ====
 Overview

-Tutorial documents of video streaming processing on MATLAB(R)/Simulink(R) for training beginners.
+Tutorial documents of video streaming processing on MATLAB/Simulink for training beginners.
-Through the exercises, trainees can implement user-defined System objects(TM) and deploy them on Raspberry Pi(TM).
+Through the exercises, trainees can implement user-defined System objects(TM) and deploy them on Raspberry Pi.

 ## Requirement